yclas/guides/docs/settings.md

 - [**Payments**](Payment.md)

-  Learn how to work with all available payment gateways.
+  Learn how to earn money online with your website and yo setup the payment gateways.

 - [**Media settings**](Media-settings.md)